Jack Mahfar

-Jack Mahfar (born 1931) is a Swiss-Iranian businessman and philanthropist, primarily known for his work in pharmaceuticals and for his philanthropic initiatives.
+Jack Mahfar (born 1931) is a Swiss-Iranian businessman and philanthropist who works in pharmaceuticals.

 Early life and education

-Mahfar was born into a Jewish family in the Jouybareh district of Isfahan, an area historically known as a centre of Jewish life in Iran.
-He began his education at the Ayin School, a Christian missionary institution, before continuing at the Alliance High School and later enrolling in the School of Literature.
-His studies were disrupted in 1948 when his family relocated to Tehran.
+Mahfar was born into a Jewish family in the Jouybareh district of Isfahan, an area historically known as the centre of Jewish life in Iran.
+He began his education at the Ayin School, a Christian missionary institution, before he continued at the Alliance High School and then later enrolling in the School of Literature.
+However, his studies were disrupted in 1948 when his family relocated their house to Tehran.

 Career

-In Tehran, Mahfar worked at Rey Pharmacy, working under Dr Moussa Bral.
+In Tehran, Mahfar worked at Rey Pharmacy, under Dr. Moussa Bral.
 He began his career as an apprentice in the pharmaceutical industry.
-He later established Mahfar Co., a pharmaceutical firm that represented several international companies, including Astra of Sweden, and produced medications under licences from European manufacturers.
+He founded Mahfar Co., a firm that served as a local representative for foreign pharmaceutical entities, including Sweden-based Astra.
+The company produced medications under licensing agreements from European manufacturers.

 Mahfar later proposed establishing a domestic pharmaceutical manufacturing facility to produce essential medicines locally, with the goal of reducing reliance on imports and improving affordability.
 Although the initiative gained support from foreign partners, it was ultimately abandoned following the Iranian Revolution of 1979.

 Throughout his career, Mahfar contributed financially to the construction of schools, retirement homes, and employee housing.
-These philanthropic efforts were acknowledged by the Iranian Jewish representative in parliament and other government officials.
+These philanthropic efforts were acknowledged by the Iranian Jewish representatives in parliaments and other government officials.

 After relocating to Switzerland, Mahfar remained active in philanthropy.
 He contributed to the construction of synagogues in Israel, supported medical centres, and funded educational projects, including the Encyclopædia Iranica.

 Following the revolution, his business was nationalized, prompting his move to Geneva.
-Where he launched a new pharmaceutical enterprise and continued his humanitarian work, including assisting in the release of imprisoned Iranian Jews in Shiraz.
+There, he launched a new pharmaceutical enterprise and continued his humanitarian work, including assisting in the release of imprisoned Iranian Jews in Shiraz.

-On 27 September 2011, he received the Legion of Honour Award (Légion ’d’honneur) from the then President of France, Nicolas Sarkozy, in recognition of his philanthropic contributions to the Republic of France.
-In February 2014, Jack Mahfar received the [Israeli] President’s Award of Distinction for his contribution to humanity.
-In addition, he also received various letters of appreciation, insignias, and tablets of honour.
-He published an autobiography called “From Labourer to Entrepreneur: Memoirs of Jack Mahfar”, which narrates his life from the Jouybareh district of Esfahan to life in Tehran and later, Geneva, Switzerland.
+On January 30, 2014, he was presented with the President's Award of Distinction from the Israeli President Shimon Peres.
+In addition, he also received various letters of appreciation, insignias, and tablets of honor.
+He published an autobiography called From Laborer to Entrepreneur: Memoirs of Jack Mahfar, which narrates his life from the Jouybareh district of Esfahan to life in Tehran and later Geneva, Switzerland.